What are blue balls and what can you do about them? Read on to discover who is at risk and how to relieve discomfort.

-Last Updated: 09/13/2021
+Last Updated: 05/31/2023

-To better understand what blue balls are, an understanding of how ejaculation occurs is necessary.
-When a man is aroused sexually, increased blood flows into his penis through the penile veins, causing the relaxed corpora cavernosa muscles in the member to expand.
-The blood vessels that facilitate outflow in the penis then constrict, causing a standing erection to be maintained.
+During sexual arousal, increased blood flows into a man’s penis through the penile veins, causing the relaxed corpora cavernosa muscles in the member to expand.
+The vessels that carry blood from the penis constrict, keeping blood in your member and causing a standing erection to be maintained.

-When you are having sex, the continued stimulation on the penis causes excitement, which signals the spine up to the nervous system.
-The vas deferens stores and transports sperm from the testes and contracts, squeezing the sperm to the penis base, causing the prostate gland and the seminal vesicles to secrete fluids to form semen, the stage where ejaculation is now imminent.
+When you are having sex, the continued stimulation causes sexual excitement, which travels up the spine to the nervous system.
+At this point, the vas deferens, a tube that stores sperm and carries it out of the testes, contracts.
+This contraction squeezes the sperm to the penis base, causing the prostate gland and the seminal vesicles to secrete fluids to form semen, the stage where ejaculation is now imminent.

 Some ailments can cause pain in the loins, and therefore, only a doctor can elaborate the difference.
 Blue balls' effect subsides with the return of normal blood flow in the body, only lasting a short duration.

 While your testicles may faintly show a blue hue, it is an exaggeration to put that as a blue discoloration.
 Mainly the color alteration appears because of the blood being constricted in the penis for a long time.
-The blood in the penis releases and is released into the body, returning your penis and testicles to their original color.
+The blood in the penis releases and is released into the body, returning your member and testicles to their original color.

 Faint bluing of the testicles in men and the vulva discoloration in women.

-These are just the common signs of blood restriction in the genitalia, and the pain and aches are from the extended expansion of the penile muscles without relaxation.
+These are just the common signs of reduced circulation in the genital area, and the pain and aches are from the extended expansion of the penile muscles without relaxation.

-As this condition results from sexual stimulation without completion, you can always complete the process by ejaculation.
-You can achieve this by having consensual sex with your partner or by bringing yourself to completion through masturbation.
+Ejaculation As this condition results from sexual stimulation without completion, you can always complete the process by ejaculation.
+You can achieve this by having sex with your consenting partner or by bringing yourself to completion through masturbation.
 Masturbation is a quick fix, especially at home or when your partner is not accessible.

-Like exercising, heavy lifting means using more muscular power, which translates to the body prioritizing the need for more power to list than erections.
+Heavy lifting Like exercising, heavy lifting means using more muscular power, which translates to the body prioritizing the need for more power to list than erections.
 Also, the exercises act as distractions that help in combating the psychological effects of epididymal hypertension.

 Warm massage to the afflicted area reduces inflammation and reduces the muscular tensions at the base of the penis.

-Drugs such as painkillers and anti-inflammatories may help reduce the pain caused by blue balls and testicular torsion.
+Over the counter (OTC) medication Drugs such as painkillers and anti-inflammatories may help reduce the pain caused by blue testicles and testicular torsion.
 Caution should be when using these medicines to reduce the dependency on OTC drugs.
 Seek medical care first from a professional doctor or a specialist urologist.

 Ejaculation is the best remedy to combat this condition.
 It causes the blood to return to normal flow after orgasm.
 This phenomenon is known as blue vulva in women or vasocongestion.
 You can rectify epididymal hypertension through other means apart from ejaculation.

 Blue balls, when not attended, typically disappear within a short time, usually a maximum of an hour.

 This condition is treatable even at home alone.
-Some of the symptoms of blue balls are a pain in the groin, a faint bluish tint in the scrotum, and painful testicles.
+Some of the symptoms are a pain in the groin, a faint bluish tint in the scrotum, and painful testicles.
 The most efficient remedy is ejaculation; you can achieve this either through sex with your consensual partner or masturbation.
 You should note the blue ball's effect goes away after ejaculation.